-- 4. Following approval by the Policy Committee the initial LAMS scheme was launched with the Lloyds Banking Group on 26 February 2013.
-The scheme, known as the Local-Lend-a-Hand Mortgage Scheme covered all postcodes in Nottinghamshire excluding those in Gedling which was slightly more complicated due to the fact that Gedling Borough Council in partnership with Lloyds had already launched LAMS within the District. - 5.
-This £2 million cash-backed scheme with Lloyds catered for a maximum loan value per property set to allow properties of up to £150,000 to be purchased, based on a 5% deposit from the applicant.
+- 6. Following approval by the Policy Committee the initial LAMS scheme was launched with the Lloyds Banking Group on 26 February 2013.
+The scheme, known as the Local-Lend-a-Hand Mortgage Scheme covered all postcodes in Nottinghamshire excluding those in Gedling - which was slightly more complicated due to the fact that Gedling Borough Council in partnership with Lloyds had already launched LAMS within the District. - 7.
+This £2 million cash-backed scheme with Lloyds catered for a maximum loan value per property being set to allow properties of up to £150,000 to be purchased, based on a 5% deposit from the applicant.
 Assuming a 5% deposit on a £150,000 property (£7,500) is put down by the mortgagee, the mortgage would be for £142,500.
 As a result the maximum indemnity per property that the authority will be liable for is £30,000.
-It was anticipated that at this maximum level, for an investment of £2m, over 66 mortgages could be supported. - 6.
-This first tranche was closed by Lloyds to new applicants in September 2013.
-However, the scheme is still open for completion of loans that were already in the pre-approved stage but are not yet completed.
-As a consequence, at the end of October 2014, 105 loans had been completed to a total value of £10.1 million.
+It was anticipated that at this maximum level, for an investment of £2m, over 66 mortgages could be supported.

-- 7. The average value of houses purchased is £102,045 which has meant a larger number of mortgages will be supported than originally anticipated.
-The average loan value is £95,988 and the average loan to value percentage is 94%. - 8.
+- 8. This first tranche was closed by Lloyds to new applicants in September 2013.
+On closure of the scheme, 105 loans had been completed to a total value of £10.1 million. - 9.
+The average value of houses purchased was £102,045 which has meant a larger number of mortgages was supported than originally anticipated.
+The average loan value was £95,988 and the average loan to value percentage was 94%. - 10.
+The £2 million investment will mature in February 2018 and will have generated an annual 2.24% return on investment since the scheme commenced. - 11.
 To demonstrate that there is no reckless lending, Lloyds have confirmed that nationally for every 12 enquiries only 6 will progress to the application stage and 1 in every 6 applications results in a LAMS mortgage.
 Lloyds have been operating LAMS since March 2011 and to date there have been no mortgage defaults recorded.